How To Maximize Your Profits Using Promotional Letter Writing

 As well as emphasizing new ways your business can help your prospects, it doesn’t hurt to remind them of what you’re already doing for them.

 Relate the new benefits of your product launch to the benefits your existing products and services give them.
-Remind them why they use you, not the competition.
+Remind them why they use your product, not the competition.

 You’ll get the best results if you can link old benefits to new benefits.
 This gives current customers a concrete idea of how your new offerings relate to the reasons they already buy from you.